- Find Books, DVDs & More

 The Story Starts Here!

 Providence Public Library's children’s room has been transformed into the Chace Children’s Discovery Library – The Story Starts Here!
-The new Chace Children’s Discovery Library officially opened Saturday, January 28.
+The new Chace Children’s Discovery Library officially opened in January 2012.
 Parents and children had the opportunity to learn about and explore the new Chace Children’s Discovery Library, free and open to public.